 Many of the patients who come to us at Alpine Recovery Lodge have lost sight of who they are.
 They don’t have much ability to move through the world in a healthy way.

 The reason is that using drugs as a coping mechanism does many negative things at once.
-For example:

 - It numbs emotions and prevents addicts from dealing with their feelings in a productive way.
 Essentially, addicts tend to run from negative feelings.
 They don’t learn how to process them, and that can lead to significant problems in times of stress or anxiety.